Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity

-By combining the last two equations, it implies that the unit ball $ \cF$ contains a set of $2^{\Omega(m)}$ functions, constructed by choosing random signs in the last equality, that are $\Theta(s^{-1})$ far from each other (in terms of $\|\cdot\|_2$).
-Hence, under isotropic s.g. covariates (which also satisfies the small ball assumption), we know that for each two functions $f,g \in \cF$ that
+Combining the last two displays implies that the unit ball $\cF$ contains a set of $2^{\Omega(m)}$ functions, obtained from the random sign combinations above, that are pairwise separated by $\Theta(s^{-1})$ in $\|\cdot\|_2$.
+Hence, under isotropic s.g. covariates, which also satisfy the small-ball assumption, each fixed pair $f,g \in \cF$ satisfies